MichaelaBickish/student-workbook/src/reflections/wk3/quiz3.md

 **10.** What is the job of the `Model` in `MVC`?
 <!-- enter you answer in the space below -->
 ```
+Responsible for managing the data of the application.
 ```